Montana/usbfstab/README.md

 # usbfstab

-A comprehensive security suite for monitoring and protecting against unauthorized USB device access, forensic tools, and mouse jiggler software.
+`usbfstab` is a comprehensive security suite for monitoring and protecting against unauthorized USB device access, forensic tools, and mouse jiggler software.

 ## Features